Updated November 2018:

 While the broadly beneficial aspects of the natural environment has been the subject of many a philosophical debate (and more than a few authors’ greatest works), we have recently been able to quantify some of the genuinely salubrious effects of time spent in a nature [2, 3].
 I can only speak for myself, but cytokine production and NK cell activity aside, an afternoon outside can produce a fair amount of beneficial cardiovascular exercise as well.

-Our immune systems have evolved over the history of life on our planet to protect us from illness by responding to quickly and effectively against external threats to our health.
-Historically, the idea of vaccination came from exposing an individual to a small amount of cowpox, which was discovered to prevent smallpox, a much more serious and debilitating disease .
+Our immune systems have evolved over the history of life on our planet to protect us from illness by responding quickly and effectively against external threats to our health.
+Historically, vaccination came from exposing an individual to a small amount of cowpox, which was discovered to prevent smallpox, a much more serious and debilitating disease .
 With refinements in technique and the advent of molecular medicine, we don’t need to slather children with cowpox to prevent smallpox (and not just because vaccination effectively eradicated the scourge of the vaccinia virus).
 Instead we can administer the necessary antigens in a quick, safe, and only slightly uncomfortable way: the intramuscular or subcutaneous injection.
 Not to mention oral vaccines and the now defunct inhaled vaccines.
 All of this benefit comes with a vanishingly small level of risk per dose of vaccine administered .

 Given the mechanism behind vaccination, I can’t think of anything more “natural” than using your body’s innate ability to create lasting immunity to diseases.
 Vaccines also have the added public health benefit of reducing the incidence of disease.